Major Justino Mariño Cuesto Air Base

-Major Justino Mariño Cuesto Air Base (Base Aérea Mayor Justino Mariño Cuesto) (ICAO: SKMA) is a Colombian military base assigned to the Colombian Air Force (Fuerza Aérea Colombiana or FAC) Maintenance Air Command (Comando Aéreo de Mantenimiento or CAMAN).
+Major Justino Mariño Cuesto Air Base (Base Aérea Mayor Justino Mariño Cuesto) (ICAO: SKMA) is a Colombian military base assigned to the Colombian Aerospace Force (Fuerza Aeroespacial Colombiana or FAC) Maintenance Air Command (Comando Aéreo de Mantenimiento or CAMAN).
 The base is located in Madrid, a municipality in the Cundinamarca department of Colombia.
 It is named in honor of Major Justino Mariño Cuesto.

 Facilities

 The air base resides at an elevation of 8325 ft above mean sea level.
 It has one runway designated 06/24 with an asphalt surface measuring 6070 × 80 ft.